gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 The Gaia SDK installer installs the Gaia tools and Clang 10.

+CMake is the officially supported method for building Gaia applications.
+In addition, the Gaia SDK uses CMake to automate code generation from DDL and ruleset files.

+To install CMake run the following command:

+`sudo apt-get install cmake`

 To build Gaia samples using CMake and make tools, specify the clang compiler by setting the following variables in your environment:

 ```